 3. Finances: Remember, every time a department store sales clerk talks you into opening a charge account with them, you are further complicating your finances and your life.
 Getting 10% off your first purchase is tempting, but you’ll pay for it later.
 We know people with dozens and dozens of store cards, and they spend hours and hours keeping track of their purchases and making sure each account gets paid on time.
 Who needs the headache?
 Similarly, we know people who belong to dozens of book clubs, movie clubs, etc., and they’re drowning in those crazy little cards demanding they reply by a certain date.
 S.O.S!

 4. Relationships: This may sound sacrilegious, but you can have too many “friends”!
 All meaningful relationships require time, energy and commitment.
-“A friend in need is a friend indeed,” so lots of friends eventually equates to lots of needs.
+“A friend in need is a friend indeed,” so having lots of friends eventually equates to lots of needs.
 Friends need time to get together, socialize, catch up, vent.
 S.O.S!
 How many hours are there in a week — AFTER you subtract work and family responsibilities?
 Limit your friends to a few and you’ll also reduce your number of social obligations.
 Now, this doesn’t mean you can stop being friendly!
 Jesus is our example.
 When He walked the earth He was friendly to everyone.
 But He had only a handful of close friends.
 5. Purpose and Focus: Decide what you’d like to accomplish in life.
 Pick a couple goals and narrow your focus.
 Master a few things, instead of being mediocre in many things.
 Again, Jesus is our example.
 He healed the sick, fed the multitudes, and taught the masses; but Jesus never lost sight of His primary mission: the Cross!
 Which is why He limited all the other activities and ministries that could have kept Him too busy.
 (John 6:5) S.O.S!

 Are your leisure-time “distractions” distracting you a little too much?
 Are you tied up in paperwork and payment deadlines form overly complicated finances?
 Do too many friends keep you busy chatting and texting and meeting for lunch?
 Do you feel pulled in several directions at once?
 S.O.S.